 You Are Enriching Your Resume

 Of course, let’s not forget about your resume.
 A rich resume can only suggest that you’re an active individual.
 You took the time to test more things in life, and some of those things hadn’t had a reward.
-This can prove that you’re not just looking for the money, but you’re also assessing different aspects that matter such as contributing to the society and to the greater good.
+This can prove that you’re not just looking for the money, but you’re also assessing different aspects that matter such as contributing to society and to the greater good.

 The More You Give the More You’ll Receive

 This is a universal law that no one can escape from.
 The more you give to others the more you’ll receive back.
-Volunteering is all about contributing to the society and to those in need.
+Volunteering is all about contributing to society and to those in need.
 Even though there are no “ground rules” for this law, you are still actively benefiting from everything you provide.

 In other words, karma will show up sooner than you think.
 When you volunteer and you do it because you want to help, you’re giving yourself all the reasons to feel optimistic about your future.
 You can have faith that everything will turn out to be fine, and that’s a very useful thought to have throughout your professional career.